1518 Barton Springs Road

 A couple of old neighbor parks, the Shady Grove RV Park and Mobile Manor have been lost “In the Shadow of the Condo.”
 The saddest loss was the massive pecan trees, some hundreds of years old.
 There was an agreement with the developer to save some of the largest ones, but a hail storm that came up at an unfortunate time prevented that from happening.
 I guess it was inevitable that the value of this prime real estate would dictate a higher density use, but still, so sad…Let’s hope they really do “Save the Nuts” at Pecan Grove!

-Malia’s 2 Cents: I don’t have a monthly spot here anymore, so I may have to end up staying somewhere else when I return to Austin.
-I did notice last time I was there that the “progressive” construction all around the park now makes the former oasis of peace and quiet a thing of the past.
+Malia’s 2 Cents: I don’t have a monthly spot here anymore and I understand it’s pretty much impossible to get one.
+Since my family now lives in Georgetown, I won’t be staying in Austin anymore.
+Part of me is sad about that, but I did notice last time I was there that the “progressive” construction all around the park now makes the former oasis of peace and quiet a thing of the past.
 But as long as it’s there, it would still be my first choice in Austin.
 It’s certainly not a sterile, cookie-cutter RV “resort” with lots of concrete and a pool, etc., but the managers always make me feel welcome and at home here.
 I’ve seen remarks in forums that it’s an old funky place with mostly fulltime residents.
-That may be true from their perception, but it’s the good kind of old & funky with a nice feel to it, and every resident I’ve ever met here were really good folks.
+That may be true, but it’s the good kind of old & funky with a nice feel to it, and every resident I’ve ever met here were really good folks.
 They do have a small laundromat, showers and restroom, a bit outdated, but kept clean and functional.